Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

 For example, let’s say you’re fluent in English and have a strong command of the language.
 If you’re presenting in the US, the spelling of “colors” will be different than if you’re presenting to a European crowd that spells it as “colours” with a “u.”

-This blunder comes across as unprofessional, which can be why someone feels hesitant to do business with you.
+This blunder comes across as unprofessional, which can be why someone hesitates to do business with you and your brand.

 People who proofread may always be able to highlight an error or two, and they also can give you their feedback on whether your jokes are appropriate or not, and if they can follow your story.